EconomyLens.com

 Global markets reeled from President Donald Trump's trade tariffs onslaught. ©AFP

-Washington (AFP) – Global markets reeled Friday from President Donald Trump’s tariffs barrage against nearly all US trading partners as governments looked down the barrel of a seven day deadline before higher duties take effect.
+Washington (AFP) – Global markets reeled Friday after President Donald Trump’s tariffs barrage against nearly all US trading partners as governments looked down the barrel of a seven-day deadline before higher duties take effect.
 Trump announced late Thursday that dozens of economies, including the European Union, will face new tariff rates of between 10 and 41 percent.
 However, implementation will be on August 7 rather than Friday as previously announced, the White House said.
-This gives governments a window to rush to strike bilateral deals with Washington setting more favorable conditions.
+This gives governments a window to rush to strike deals with Washington setting more favorable conditions.

 Related

-Neighboring Canada, one of the biggest US trade partners, was hit with 35 percent levies, up from 25 percent, effective Friday — but with current exemptions remaining in place.
-The tariffs are a demonstration of raw economic power that Trump sees putting US exporters in a stronger position while encouraging domestic manufacturing by keeping out foreign imports.
+Neighboring Canada, one of the biggest US trade partners, was hit with 35 percent levies, up from 25 percent, effective Friday — but with wide-ranging, current exemptions remaining in place.
+The tariffs are a demonstration of raw economic power that Trump sees putting US exporters in a stronger position, while encouraging domestic manufacturing by keeping out foreign imports.
 But the muscular approach has raised fears of inflation and other economic fallout in the world’s biggest economy.
-Stock markets in Hong Kong and London slumped as they digested the turmoil.
+Stock markets in Hong Kong, London, and New York slumped as they digested the turmoil, while weak US employment data added to worries.

-Trump’s actions come as debate rages over how best to steer the US economy, with the Federal Reserve this week deciding to maintain interest rates unchanged, despite massive political pressure from the White House to cut.
-Two Fed officials who dissented in Wednesday’s decision warned Friday that the economy was being put at risk.
+Trump’s actions come as debate rages over how best to steer the US economy, with the Federal Reserve this week deciding to keep interest rates unchanged, despite massive political pressure from the White House to cut.
 Data Friday showed US job growth missing expectations for July, while unemployment ticked up to 4.2 percent from 4.1 percent.
+On Wall Street, the S&P 500 dropped 1.6 percent, while the Nasdaq tumbled 2.2 percent.

-**Canada singled out** – Trump raised duties on around 70 economies, from a current 10 percent level imposed in April when he unleashed “reciprocal” tariffs citing unfair trade practices.
-The new, steeper levels listed in an executive order vary by trading partner and go as high as 41 percent.
-Any goods “transshipped” through other jurisdictions to avoid US duties would be hit with an additional 40-percent tariff, the order said.
-The American leader separately singled out Canada for harsh tariffs.
-He had warned of trade consequences for Canada after Prime Minister Mark Carney announced plans to recognize a Palestinian state at the UN General Assembly in September.
-Trump’s order cited Canada’s failure to “cooperate in curbing the ongoing flood of fentanyl and other illicit drugs” — although Canada is not a major source of illegal narcotics.
-Carney said his government was “disappointed” with the hike.
+Trump raised duties on around 70 economies, from a current 10 percent level imposed in April when he unleashed “reciprocal” tariffs citing unfair trade practices.
+The new, steeper levels listed in an executive order vary by trading partner.
+Any goods “transshipped” through other jurisdictions to avoid US duties would be hit with an additional 40 percent tariff, the order said.

 © 2024 AFP